matiaslgh/challenge-parcels-system/README.md

 - `PUT /api/companies/:companyId/containers/:containerId/parcels/process`: Process the parcels in a container.
 - `GET /api/companies/:companyId/parcels/:parcelId`: Get details of a specific parcel.

+## File Structure

+The backend project follows a component-based structure:

+- `src/components`: Contains different components of the application, such as containers, parcels, and companies.
+  - `validation.ts`: Contains input validations for data coming from external sources.
+  - `logic.ts`: Implements the business logic of the component.
+  - `routes.ts`: Exposes the API endpoints and handles HTTP-level logic.
+  - `dal.ts`: Interacts with the database using the Data Access Layer.

+Then, a typical flow involves receiving a request in the middleware defined in `routes.ts`, running validations by importing them from `validation.ts`, and then calling a function from `logic.ts`.
+This approach ensures that the data received by `logic.ts` is of the expected shape and can be trusted.
+The `logic.ts` file solely interacts with the data through the Data Access Layer (DAL).

+Migrations for the database are located in `src/database/migrations` and are performed using Knex.
+The migrations are executed automatically before starting the backend server.

 ## Debugging with Visual Studio Code